Acorns vs Betterment for First-Time Investors 2026: Which Robo-Advisor Actually Delivers?

 Acorns Overview

 Acorns launched in 2014 with one genuinely clever idea: round up your everyday purchases to the nearest dollar and invest the spare change.
 Buy a $3.40 coffee, invest $0.60.
-It's behavioral finance dressed up as an app, and honestly, for a certain type of person, it works remarkably well.
+It's behavioral finance dressed up as an app, and honestly, for the right person, it works remarkably well.

-The platform has since expanded well beyond round-ups.
+The platform has evolved well beyond round-ups.
 As of 2026, Acorns offers a checking account (Acorns Checking), a kids' investment account (Acorns Early), retirement accounts, and even a browser extension that unlocks "Found Money" bonus investments from partner brands.
-It's become a mini financial ecosystem aimed squarely at people who want investing to happen in the background, invisibly.
+It's become a mini ecosystem aimed squarely at people who want investing to happen without them having to think about it.

 Acorns Pricing (2026)